jidongxiao/CSCI1200-DataStructures/lectures/06_memory/README.md

 ## 6.3 Dynamic Allocation of Arrays
 - How do we allocate an array on the stack?
 What is the code?
 What memory diagram is produced by the code?
 - Declaring the size of an array at compile time doesn’t offer much flexibility.
 Instead we can dynamically allocate an array based on data.
-This gets us part-way toward the behavior of the standard library vector class.
 Here’s an example:

 <table>
  <tr>